globaldev/standards/README.md

 ## Contributing

-Although this documentation is publically accessible, it's still a set of living documents based on the current understanding and thinking of the team here at globaldev.
+Although this documentation is publicly accessible, it's still a set of living documents based on the current understanding and thinking of the team here at globaldev.
 Feel free to submit issues and pull requests, but please don't be upset if they get closed due to discussions we have internally (although we'll always try and explain the decision we've made).

 ## License